 Anna-Maria enjoyed a love of music and in particular, the opera.
-Her parents held season tickets to the Metropolitan Opera Company of New York.
+Her parents held season tickets to the Metropolitan Opera Company in New York City.
 Anna-Maria continued her parents’ tradition and was a season ticket holder throughout her life.
-While Vice President of Academic Affairs at Centenary College, Anna-Maria received the prestigious New Jersey Theatre Group Applause Award for her support of theatre at the college and university level.
+While Vice President of Academic Affairs at Centenary College, Anna-Maria received the prestigious New Jersey Theatre Group Applause Award for her support of theatre at the college and university levels.

-Anna-Maria had served as Vice President and President of the American Association of University Administrators, President of Delta Epsilon Sigma, received the Daughters of the American Revolution Award in History and was a member of historical associations in the United States and in France.
-She worked in the Bibliotheque Nationale, French Department and Municipal Archives, the British Library, and the American Antiquarian Society.
-She has written and lectured on Napoleon, the French Revolution, Catholic Social Thought, Historians as Administrators, Administrative Evaluation, and Creativity and the Arts in the Catholic College and University.
-She has presented at conferences in the United States, University of Liverpool (UK), Trinity College (Dublin) and the University of Milan (Italy).
+Anna-Maria had served as Vice President and President of the American Association of University Administrators, President of Delta Epsilon Sigma, received the Daughters of the American Revolution Award in History and was a member of historical associations both in the United States and in France.
+She frequently undertook research at Bibliotheque Nationale, French Department and Municipal Archives, the British Library, and the American Antiquarian Society.
+She wrote and lectured on Napoleon, the French Revolution, Catholic Social Thought, Historians as Administrators, Administrative Evaluation, and Creativity and the Arts in Catholic colleges and universities.
+She presented at conferences in the United States, University of Liverpool (UK), Trinity College (Dublin) and the University of Milan (Italy).

-Dr. Moggio passed away in July 2005 in Worcester, Massachusetts after a brief illness.
+Dr. Moggio passed away after a brief illness in July 2005 in Worcester, Massachusetts.